RosanaFSS/AWS-Cloud-Solutions-Architect-Journey/CloudFaster Academy. 4. Amazon VPC.md

 <br>
 <h2  align="center" class="bold" style="font-weight: bold"> Amazon VPC</h2>
-<p align="center">O Amazon Virtual Private Cloud (<code>Amazon VPC</code>) oferece controle total sobre seu ambiente de rede virtual, incluindo posicionamento de recursos, conectividade e segurança.
-Comece a usar configurando sua VPC no console de serviço AWS.
-A VPC é o local onde podemos adicionar diversos recursos, como instâncias do Amazon Elastic Compute Cloud (EC2) e o Amazon Relational Database Service (RDS).
-Além disso, você pode configurar como suas VPCs se comunicam entre si, entre contas, zonas de disponibilidade (AZs) ou regiões da AWS.
+<p align="center">Amazon Virtual Private Cloud (<code>Amazon VPC</code>) provides you complete control over your virtual network environment, including resource placement, connectivity, and security.
+Get started by configuring your VPC in the AWS service console.
+The VPC is where we can add various resources, such as Amazon Elastic Compute Cloud (EC2) instances and Amazon Relational Database Service (RDS).
+Additionally, you can configure how your VPCs communicate with each other, across accounts, Availability Zones (AZs), or AWS Regions.</p>

 <br>
 <h2  align="center" class="bold" style="font-weight: bold">Content</h2>